By Donald A. Hayes, Attorney at Law

 Could successful implementation of the Affordable Care Act (ACA) remove this barrier to divorce for affected couples, making an increase in divorce an unintended side effect of healthcare reform?
 From a family law perspective it’s not only possible but also likely.
 Whether or not the divorce rate spikes in the aftermath of the ACA, without a doubt the ACA will complicate the financial aspects of divorce, benefitting some and challenging others.

-Family law attorneys will need to pay attention to sliding-scale subsidies offered through the state marketplaces complicating the calculation of taxable income and support.
+Family law attorneys like the attorneys for divorce Crossville serving will need to pay attention to sliding-scale subsidies offered through the state marketplaces complicating the calculation of taxable income and support.
 Households qualify for subsidies if members make up to 400 percent of the federal poverty level, which is $45,960 for a single person.
 A spouse who might normally not qualify for a subsidy, may now find that since paying alimony is tax deductible, that by paying alimony they could become eligible for a subsidy since alimony is tax deductible.
 The other side of the coin: since support is counted as taxable income by the recipient, it could make him or her ineligible for subsidies.

 The Medicaid program will expand its income eligibility requirement in many states under the ACA..
 It could become available to some divorced people who wouldn’t have qualified before at no cost at all.